Leibniz-HBI/factli/README.md

   --sched TEXT         If given, waits "sched" hour(s) and then repeats.
   --notify TEXT        If given, notify email address in case of unexpected
                        errors.
 Needs further setup.
 See README.
+  --path TEXT          If given, stores the output at the desired location
+                       (Absolute Path needed)
   --help               Show this message and exit.
 ```
 Email notifications with the `-n` argument use [yagmail](https://pypi.org/project/yagmail/).